-According to NS 8, conservation and management measures should, consistent with conservation requirements, "take into account the importance of fishery resources to fishing communities by utilizing economic and social data [based on the best available information] in order to (A) provide for the sustained participation of such communities, (B) to the extent practicable, minimize adverse economic impacts on such communities."
+According to National Standard 8 (NS 8), conservation and management measures should, consistent with conservation requirements, attempt to both provide for the continued participation of a community and, to the extent practicable, minimize the economic effects on the community.
 The information presented here addresses new data concerning the social and economic well-being of participants in the fishery and considers the impact of significant regulatory measures enacted in the past year.